Daniehis/digital-forensics-assignment-2/README.md

 # Analysis of a generic pcap file containing a DNS-based DDoS attack
-The report of Project Group 5 is located at the Group_5_pcap_analysis_dsn_attack_assignment.ipynb file!
+The report and analysis of Project Group 5 is located at the Group_5_pcap_analysis_dsn_attack_assignment.ipynb file!

 Aleksandra Siderova - s2249987